 Who can participate?

 Everyone!
 We have programs for babies, toddlers, children, teens, and adults.
 Even if your child is too young to read by themselves you can sign up and read with them!

 How do I sign up?

-Sign-Ups Begin May 20th.
-At that time you can sign up at any branch of the Lake County Library.
+Sign-Ups Begin May 19th.
+At that time and any time after you can sign up at any branch of the Lake County Library.
 Each branch will have a special sign up event at your local location on May 18th, but if you can't make it you can still sign up afterwards.

 How does it work?

 When you sign up you can pick up a reading log at your local branch library and start reading library books.
 Library staff will log reading when you return them to the front desk in the library.
 For every page you read you get 1 reading point, but for really short books that are less than 50 pages we will round up to 50 points.

 Teens and Adults:

-After you sign up online you can start reading library books.
-Enter what you read online to get credit.
-For every 200 pages you read you win an entry for the grand prize drawing (up to 5 entries total).
+After you sign up you can start reading library books.
+Visit the library desk when you return books to get credit.
+For every 200 pages you read you win an entry for the grand prize drawing.
 If you read at least 1,000 pages the Friends of the Library will donate a book to the library with your name inside the book commemorating your achievement!
 Adults and teens can also earn extra bonus tickets for the grand prize drawing by participating in library activities.
 Also watch for Summer Reading related events in the library newsletter to participate in all summer long.

 Do I need a library card?

 Can I read eBooks or listen to audiobooks?

 Yes!
-When entering eBooks or audiobooks on your reading log estimate the number of pages by looking up a print copy—ask library staff if you need help.
+When entering eBooks or audiobooks on your reading log library staff will estimate the number of pages by looking up a print copy.